-Teachers: Create a Positive Classroom
+Teachers: Positive Classroom

 Do students feel welcome in your classroom?
 Do you greet them when they enter?
 Teachers who have a positive classroom are more likely to have positive students.
 Those positive students make it more likely that you will have success as a teacher.
 Creating a positive classroom takes a few small steps for a large reward.
 A positive classroom environment enhances your classroom discipline and classroom management.